Get in touch

 As we move deeper into the 21st century, human behaviour continues to evolve in line with the latest external factors to influence our experience of life, from climate change to technological innovation.
-Among the more notable behaviours is the mass migration towards urban environments.
+Among the more notable behaviours is the mass migration toward urban environments.
 According to the United Nations, over half (55 per cent) of the global population now lives in urban areas – a figure projected to increase to 68 per cent by 2050.

 With more people than ever residing within large conurbations, at a time of great technological advancement, the concept of the ‘Smart City’ has gained traction.
-These hi-tech metropolises will incorporate technology such as artificial intelligence (AI), GPS tracking, and the Internet of Things (IoT) into their physical infrastructures to enhance public services, mitigate overcrowding, and improve overall quality of life.
+These hi-tech metropolises will incorporate technology such as artificial intelligence (AI), GPS tracking, and the Internet of Things (IoT) into their physical infrastructures to enhance public services, mitigate overcrowding, and improve the overall quality of life.

 However, the benefits of an interconnected, tech-first urban area are all but negated if its residents cannot be kept safe.
 In this piece, we will explore the security aspect of smart cities, how solutions can be used to protect life, and why the safety of citizens must always be the primary concern.